HNKunwar/YouTube_Education_Filter/README.md

 When Enabled it will redirect all videos not in the YouTube Education category back to the home page.
 More of a soft block and reminder as there's no feature to enforce or schedule blocks.

-**IMPORTANT NOTE:** As of Version 1.0, the disable toggle will work and seems to work perfectly, but after you press the Enable toggle you have to reload the Youtube page for it to work.
+~~**IMPORTANT NOTE:** As of Version 1.0, the disable toggle will work and seems to work perfectly, but after you press the Enable toggle you have to reload the Youtube page for it to work.~~
+It should work as intended now.
+Any YouTube pages open when you install will need to be reloaded but after that it should be fine.

 ## Installation